Repair of an Ascending Aortic Aneurysm

 If an aortic aneurysm is large or growing, it needs surgical repair as soon as possible.

 In some cases, you may be able to have surgery later.

-What are the risks for ascending aortic aneurysm repair?
+What are the risks of ascending aortic aneurysm repair?

 An aortic aneurysm repair is major surgery that needs anesthesia.
 This has brain and